ompodey/CrimeCast-Crime-Prediction-ML-Model/README.md

-# 🕵️‍♂️ CrimeCast – Crime Category Prediction with Ensemble Machine Learning
+# 🕵️‍♂️ CrimeCast – Crime Category Prediction with Machine Learning

 This project was developed as part of a Kaggle competition to predict crime categories based on time, location, and victim details.
 The focus was on building an accurate, generalizable ML pipeline with extensive feature engineering and ensemble models.

 ## 🚀 Project Highlights
-- Achieved **95% accuracy** with advanced ensemble techniques.
+- Achieved **95% accuracy** with fine tuned light gbm.
-- Balanced highly imbalanced dataset using **SMOTE**.
 - Feature selection and dimensionality reduction using **SelectKBest**.
 - Tuned hyperparameters using **GridSearchCV**.
-- Combined predictions using **Soft Voting Ensemble** (XGBoost + LightGBM).
+- Conducted exploratory data analysis and preprocessing with care to maintain data quality and generalization.

 ## 🛠️ Tech Stack
 - **Python**